18.104.22.168 Treatment of liquid assets

 Amounts from former employers

-Any amount due and able to be paid by a former employer of the person is considered to be a liquid asset, except for amounts that are rolled over.
+Any amount due and able to be paid by a former employer of the person is considered to be a liquid asset.

 Exception: Amounts owed to a recipient by a former employer whose assets are frozen because of bankruptcy or litigation would not be considered able to be paid.